ircanywhere/ircanywhere/README.rst

 ``$ mon -d "node . run" -p ircanywhere.pid -l logs/mon.log``

 If you're running in a production environment it would be better to run this behind a nginx proxy or similar.
-In the future there will be instructions on how to do this and the possibility to serve the css/js files via nginx.
-I'll also be implementing a way to sticky session via nginx when the system is clustered.
+You can see install instructions at `reverse proxies`_ section.

 Updating
 ~~~~~~~~